Masculine or feminine nouns in French? - tips to know the gender in French ♂️ ♀️

 A bar, a bus, a tank, a rampart when you have a wall or a shed.

-One exception comes to mind, "a star".
-A movie star is someone very famous, well known.
+One exception comes to mind: "a star".
+A movie star is someone who is very famous.

-And finally, one of the last hints I can give you for spotting masculine words.
+And finally, one of the last tips I can give you for spotting masculine words.
 It's words that end with the "o" sound.

 A piece, a cake, a knife, a bicycle, scissors, a boat, a toad, an artichoke, a pen, a kilo or a cigarette butt.

-Here, beware, there is one big exception.
-It is simply the word "water".
-Water that we drink, it's a feminine word.
+There's one big exception here.
+It's simply the word "water".
+Water that you drink, that's a feminine word.

-That's it for today, I hope that these indications, these little tricks, will really help you to spot more easily if words are masculine or feminine.
+That's it for today, I hope these hints and tips will really help you spot whether words are masculine or feminine.

-I know that very often people say that you just have to learn by heart, but that's a lot, a lot to remember, whereas here you just have to remember the endings and it's a little bit easier.
+I know it's often said that you just have to learn by heart, but that's a lot of stuff to remember, whereas here you just have to remember the endings, and it's a bit simpler.

-Before leaving, don't forget to put a "like" to the video and especially to subscribe if you haven't done so yet.
+Before you leave, don't forget to "like" the video and subscribe if you haven't already.

 See you soon.